 Please note: the course contains weekly deadlines for individual and group assignments, so students should take this into consideration when signing up

-You will be asked to submit a 300-400 word motivation letter describing your reasons for taking this course: your willingness to participate in its discussions and assignments and to meet deadlines.
+You will be asked to submit a 300-400 word motivation letter before the 29th of September describing your reasons for taking this course: your willingness to participate in its discussions and assignments and to meet deadlines.
 Please send it in an email to Paulina Nunez Bernal.

 Students from outside the Graduate School of Life Sciences can register for this course by sending an email to Paulina Nunez Bernal.
 Please include your name, student number, Master’s programme and the course code.